-Select Add new printer, input your Raspbian credentials when requested and then select your printer from the displayed list.
+Select Add new printer, input your Raspbian credentials when requested and then select your printer from the list.
 Proceed to the next screen, selecting the correct device from the list.

-Depending upon your device manufacturer, the next page may take a while to load.
-This is because a whole host of device driver names are being loaded up, so if you’ve connected a HP printer you may be in for a long wait.
-Once the list has downloaded, select the correct printer driver (which should be selected by default) and continue.
+Depending upon your device manufacturer, the next page may take a while to load as device driver names are loaded.
+Select the correct printer driver (which should be selected by default) and continue.

 Click Add Printer, then Set Default Options.
 A few moments later the printer will be ready to start accepting jobs.
 To ensure it is working, click Maintenance and select Print Test Page.

-Connecting To Your Raspberry Pi From Windows
+Connecting to Your Raspberry Pi Print Server

 The following should be added:

 # CUPS printing.
 See also the cupsaddsmb(8) manpage in the # cupsys-client package. printing = cups printcap name = cups [printers] comment = All Printers browseable = no path = /var/spool/samba printable = yes guest ok = yes read only = yes create mask = 0700 # Windows clients look for this share name as a source of downloadable # printer drivers [print$] comment = Printer Drivers path = /usr/share/cups/drivers browseable = yes read only = yes guest ok = no workgroup = your_workgroup_name wins support = yes

 sudo systemctl restart smbd

-Start Printing From Windows & Mac OS X
+Start Printing From Windows & macOS

-A quicker option is to expand your Raspberry Pi’s entry in Windows Explorer’s Network view, from which you can right-click on the printer, select Connect, select your Windows printer driver and start printing.
+A quicker option is to expand your Raspberry Pi’s entry in Windows Explorer’s Network view.
+Simply right-click on the printer, select Connect, select your Windows printer driver, and start printing.